 Glacier National ParkVast in terrain and scope, Glacier National Park in Montana is a haven for those seeking peace and solitude in the wilderness.
 The snow-covered mountains are an impressive backdrop for more than 700 miles of hiking trails to explore.
-Don't be intimidated, though.
-Access the remote depths of the park in your car by driving the 50-mile-long Going-to-the-Sun Road.
-There are more than 700 miles of trails to explore.
-Choose from a short day hike or an extended backcountry-backpacking trip.
-The Visitor Center in Apgar Village is a good place to start.
+Don't be intimidated though; visitors can access the remote depths of the park in your car by driving the 50-mile-long Going-to-the-Sun Road.
+The Visitor Center in Apgar Village is a good place to start and hikers can choose from a short-day hike or an extended backcountry-backpacking trip.
+Along the way, expect to see elk, mule deer, and the occasional grizzly bear.
+Embark on an unforgettable experience in Missoula and explore Montana's premier national park with some of the most spectacular scenery on the planet.

 Hours -There are 7 Visitor Centers in the Park, and some close for the winter.
 Hours vary depending on the season, but the Park is open every day of the year, weather permitting from 9 am to 4:30 pm.

 - Martin Luther King, Jr. Day